mozilla/legal-docs/en/mdn_plus_terms.md

 __Your Use of the Service.__ Mozilla gives you permission to use the MDN Plus Service according to these Terms of Service.
 This permission is only for your personal use.
 You may not transfer, sublicense, resell, or commercially exploit the service.

 You give Mozilla all rights necessary to operate the Service, including processing the data you upload to or access through the Service including any notes you make or contributions to the website.
 This also includes sending you notifications and processing and storing your information such as saved pages and labels.
 You can find more information about the data Mozilla processes in the [MDN Plus Privacy Notice](https://www.mozilla.org/privacy/mdn-plus/).
-You also agree that your use of the Service will comply with Mozilla’s [Conditions of Use](https://www.mozilla.org/about/legal/acceptable-use/).
+You also agree that your use of the Service will comply with Mozilla’s [Acceptable Use Policy](https://www.mozilla.org/about/legal/acceptable-use/).
 You are solely responsible for the content you transmit and the consequences.

 __Your Feedback and Suggestions.__ If you give Mozilla any ideas, suggestions, or feedback about MDN Plus or the services you use with MDN Plus, you give Mozilla permission to use them for free and without any additional obligations.